 The foreign exchange contracts are used as hedges to manage the operational exposures to foreign currency risks.
 The exposure to foreign currency risk of the Group and of the Company is also mitigated by natural hedging via borrowings and payment of operational costs and expenses in the same currency of the major receivables.

-The Group's exposure to major foreign currencies is as follows:
+The Group's exposure to major foreign currencies risk, based on carrying amounts as at the end of the reporting period was as follows: